ercl/chip8/README.md

 ## Usage

 SDL2 and SDL_Mixer must be installed.
-For Mac users, you can install them with Homebrew:
+For Mac users, they can be installed with Homebrew:
 ```
     brew install sdl2 sdl_mixer
 ```